 We can accommodate vegan, vegetarian, kosher and non-gluten diets and will make adjustments for food allergies.
 Special dietary requests may require an additional fee or other arrangements.
 Important Note: It’s critical that you specify dietary needs with registration - it’s too late once we are at the trailhead.

 Gear We Provide |

-We provide all group gear including: industry-leading day-backpacks fitted to your body; Kelty or Sierra Design sleeping bags (professionally cleaned prior to each trip); sleeping pads; trekking poles; cooking stoves; outdoor cookware, bowls, cups and utensils; bear spray and food-hanging gear; company-issued first-aid kit; satellite calling device.
+We provide all group gear including: industry-leading day-backpacks; Kelty or Sierra Design sleeping bags (professionally cleaned prior to each trip); sleeping pads; trekking poles; cooking stoves; outdoor cookware, bowls, cups and utensils; bear spray and food-hanging gear; company-issued first-aid kit; satellite calling device.
 We provide bear spray for each guest (18 years of age or older ).
 We will discuss and review bear safety with all guests before we get on the trail.

-- NOTE: We now have complete sleep systems available for sale.
-If you prefer to travel with a brand new sleeping bag, pillow and sleeping pad, we can make arrangements for that.
-You are able to keep and reuse those items after the trip, or we can make arrangements to donate those to charity.
+- Option One - We now have complete low cost, high quality complete sleep systems available for sale.
+You are able to keep and reuse those items after the trip, or we can make arrangements to donate them to those in need.